Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Abstract

 \section{Abstract}

-The proliferation of rumors on social media platforms during significant events, such as the US elections and the COVID-19 pandemic, has a profound impact on social stability and public health.
-Existing approaches for rumor detection primarily rely on propagation graphs to enhance model effectiveness.
-However, the presence of noisy and irrelevant structures during the propagation process limits the efficacy of these approaches.
+The spread of rumors on social media, particularly during significant events like the US elections and the COVID-19 pandemic, poses a serious threat to social stability and public health.
+Current rumor detection methods primarily rely on propagation graphs to improve the model performance.
+However, the effectiveness of these methods is often compromised by noisy and irrelevant structures in the propagation process.
 To tackle this issue, techniques such as weight adjustment and data augmentation have been proposed.
-However, these techniques heavily depend on rich original propagation structures, thus hindering performance when dealing with rumors that lack sufficient propagation information in the early propagation stages.
-In this paper, we propose {\em \underline{K}ey \underline{P}ropagation Graph \underline{G}enerator (KPG)}, a novel reinforcement learning-based rumor detection framework that generates contextually coherent and informative propagation patterns for events with insufficient topology information, while also identifies indicative substructures for events with redundant and noisy propagation structures.
-KPG consists of two key components: the {\em \underline{C}andidate \underline{R}esponse \underline{G}enerator (CRG)} and the {\em \underline{E}nding \underline{N}ode \underline{S}elector (ENS)}.
-CRG learns the latent distribution from refined propagation patterns, filtering out noise and generating new candidates for ENS.
-Simultaneously, ENS identifies the most influential substructures within propagation graphs and generates training data for CRG.
-Moreover, we introduce an end-to-end framework that utilizes rewards to guide the entire training process via a pre-trained graph neural network.
-Extensive experiments conducted on four datasets demonstrate the superiority of our KPG compared to the state-of-the-art approaches.
+However, they depend heavily on rich original propagation structures, limiting their effectiveness in handling rumors that lack sufficient propagation information, especially in the early stages of dissemination.
+In this work, we introduce the {\em \underline{K}ey \underline{P}ropagation Graph \underline{G}enerator (KPG)}, a novel reinforcement learning-based framework, that generates contextually coherent and informative propagation patterns for events with insufficient topology information and identifies significant substructures in events with redundant and noisy propagation structures.
+KPG comprises two key components: the {\em \underline{C}andidate \underline{R}esponse \underline{G}enerator (CRG)} and the {\em \underline{E}nding \underline{N}ode \underline{S}elector (ENS)}.
+CRG learns latent variable distributions from refined propagation patterns to eliminate noise and generate new candidates for ENS, while ENS identifies the most influential substructures in propagation graphs and provides training data for CRG.
+Furthermore, we develop an end-to-end framework that utilizes rewards derived from a pre-trained graph neural network to guide the training process.
+The resulting key propagation graphs are then employed in downstream rumor detection tasks.
+Extensive experiments conducted on four datasets demonstrate that KPG outperforms current state-of-the-art methods.